 - Spoon the mixture onto the croissants and top with lettuce.
 Serve.

-Tips
+Expert Tips

 - Don't assemble the sandwiches until ready to eat.
 This will keep the croissants from turning soggy.

-- Chicken salad is delicious served sandwich-style but is equally delicious served on a bed of greens or in a hollowed-out tomato, bell pepper, or avocado.
+- Chicken salad is delicious served sandwich-style and is equally delicious served on a bed of greens or in a hollowed-out tomato, bell pepper, or avocado.
 I also love eating this salad with crackers.

 Homemade chicken salad will last 3-4 days in the refrigerator.
 Store in an airtight container.